Arcadia-Science/readlif/README.md

 Changelog
 ======
 #### 0.6.0
+- Added support for non-XY images with `get_plane()`.
+See docs for usage.
+    - Note: Reading arbitrary planes (i.e. an XZ plane of an XY image) is not yet supported.

 #### 0.5.2
 - Bugfix: Fix error in mosaic parsing. `PosX` metadata was incorrectly read from `PosY`